Oil Derrick Observation Tower

 The Oil Derrick actually has several levels, only a couple of which are accessible to park guests.
 The two guest-accessible levels at the top of the tower stand 255 and 267 feet high.
 Another level at the 50-foot mark used to be the launching point for a huge fun slide that was removed in the late 1970s.
 Although railing appears at the 100-foot level, there’s no platform there and the railing exists only to aesthetically “balance” the tower.

 The Oil Derrick is often themed during special events.
 In the past a massive inflatable gorilla adorned the side of the tower during Fright Fest.
-Each year during Holiday in the Park the Oil Derrick is transformed into a giant Christmas Tree with green lights and a star.
+Each year during Holiday in the Park the Oil Derrick is transformed into a giant Christmas Tree with green lights and a star (also meaning it does not operate during the event).

 The Oil Derrick has “sister” Intamin-made observation towers located at Kings Island (Ohio) and Kings Dominion (Virginia).
 Instead of an oil derrick, they were modeled after the Eiffel Tower and opened in the 1970s.